munkycool/munkycool/README.md

 - learning Python (PS I love snakes)
 - Thinking about learning Rust.
 Don't ask why I haven't learned it yet, I'm just a little bit lazy
 - Administering my power hungry home lab, which is currently running RHEL

-# What I know / am confident about

-- As should be obvious I absolutely love Linux

 # Website